Ekwuno/cloudflare-docs/content/pages/how-to/use-direct-upload-with-continuous-integration.md

  - npm install

 script:
- - npm run build # Switch this out with your own build command or remove if     you don't have a build step
+ - npm run build # Switch this out with your build command or remove it if you don't have a build step
  - npx wrangler pages publish dist --project-name=<PROJECT NAME>

 env: